sprblm/dots-patterns/patterns/cautious-optimism.md

-- Make sure that the terms and conditions of network participation are made clear to all users, so that bad actors know they will be blocked or removed from the network for bad actions
+- Make sure that the terms and conditions of network participation are made clear to all users, so that bad actors know they will be blocked or removed from the network for bad actions.
-- Allow people to override automatic decisions
+- Allow people to override automatic decisions.
+- Consider embedding this idea in your technical and social code (e.g. Code of Conduct).

 ## Potential Problems with Cautious Optimism

-Cautious optimism is still optimism.
-Plenty of bad actors could already benefit from being trusted once — especially if it's easy to create new identities (burner accounts) on the network.
+- Cautious optimism is still optimism.
+Plenty of bad actors could already benefit from being trusted once — especially if it's easy to create new disposable identities on the network.
 This strategy is only going to be useful if bad actors can be permanently removed.
+- Tit for tat risks punishing those that are new and unfamiliar with the platform.
+Make sure this policy is transparently communicated up-front.
+- Justice may not always come in the form of punishment (e.g. blocking users), also consider what transformative justice might look like for your community.

 ## The Take Away